laurence543/CourseraComplexesSkeletonsScript/README.md

 # CourseraComplexesSkeletonsScript
-Script for KNUTE enrolled courses/specializations/complexes.
+Script for KNUTE (not only) enrolled courses/specializations/complexes.

+---
 Needed modules/libs:
-python-docx
+- python-docx
-selenium
+- selenium
+---
 Other needs:
-webdriver.exe (In our case - for Chrome)
+- webdriver.exe (In our case - for Chrome)